lokesh-coder/lesyjs/docs/src/markdown/docs/main/get-started/overview.md

 icon: user-smile-fill
 ---

-Lesy js is a flexible lighweight CLI framework to build modern command line apps without too much boilerplate.
+Lesy js is a flexible lightweight CLI framework to build modern command line apps without too much boilerplate.

-If you have already used comamnder, yargs, gluegun, then lesy js will definietlry give you a new experince and you will feel the differnce.
+If you have already used commander, yargs, gluegun, then lesy js will definitely give you a new experience and you will feel the difference.

 ### Few things to consider Lesy for your next project

 - **Language**: Full support for Typescript with @types
 - **Boilerplate**: Write less code. whether its a dead simple project or complex one.
-- **Flexibility**: Able to change complete behavior with middlewares
+- **Flexibility**: Able to change complete behaviour with middlewares
 - **Extensions**: Add cool functionalities with plugins
 - **Platform**: Write once and run in CLI or UI
 - **Performance**: It is just faster than existing libraries.
 Benchmark inside.